fgregoretti/Cpp-AIF/README.md

 We have implemented specific [classes](doc/generative_model_classes.md) for building the generative model.

 The generative model is a key component of active inference, as it describes how the internal states of the system are generated and how those states give rise to observations.
-By providing custom classes for building the generative model, we help users focus on the high-level aspects of their system and reduce the amount of low-level programming needed to define the model.
+By providing specifically designed classes for building the generative model, we help users focus on the high-level aspects of their system and reduce the amount of low-level programming needed to define the model.
 Users can more easily create and configure their generative models, as well as reuse and modify them as needed.

 ## Examples